Emily-Keymon/Global-City-Latitude-Analysis/README.md

 2. Used a Bootstrap gird for the visualizations.

 ### Data page
-1.

-## The website consist of 7 pages total, including:

-* A data-page that:
+1. Used Python Pandas and OS to convert `.csv` file to HTML.
-  * Displays a responsive table containing the data used in the visualizations.
+2. Created a data page that contains a responsive table of the data used in visualizations.
-  * The data came from a `.csv` file and was converted to HTML using Pandas in Python.

 * The website has a navigation menu at the top of every page that:
   * Has the name of the site on the left of the nav which allows users to return to the landing page from any page.
   * Contains a dropdown menu on the right of the navbar named "Plots" that provides a link to each individual visualization page.